Rifle Deer Hunts – Nebraska Sandhills Rut

-When November rolls around and the Nebraska Sandhills start buzzing with rutting activity, there's no better place to be than out there with a rifle in your hands.
-This 4-day guided hunt with Deer Meadows Outfitters puts you right in the heart of some of the most productive deer country in the Midwest.
-We're talking 60,000+ acres of prime private land where mule deer and whitetails roam freely, and the rut action gets downright crazy.
-You'll have your own dedicated guide who knows these rolling hills like the back of his hand, plus comfortable lodging and home-cooked meals that'll keep you fueled up for those long days in the field.
+When November rolls around and the rut kicks into high gear, there's no better place to be than Nebraska's legendary Sandhills with your rifle in hand.
+This 4-day guided hunt puts you right in the heart of the action on over 60,000 acres of prime private ground where mule deer and whitetail bucks are chasing does and throwing caution to the wind.
+You'll have your own dedicated guide who knows every draw, ridge, and feeding area on this sprawling ranch, plus comfortable lodging and hearty meals that'll fuel you for long days in the field.
+The cool November air, rutting activity, and pristine hunting conditions make this a top-rated experience for serious deer hunters looking to fill their tag on a quality buck.

 Inside the Hunt